 No hidden super weapon or new special attack, we’re just done here.
 The “reward” for that dungeon is the Time Guardian, learning that Marivel is deeply lonely and will continue to lead a solitary existence for eternity was just icing on the cake.

 Incidentally, the cutscene takes over, plays out, and then boots you back to the entrance the minute you enter that final room; but you can return to that area to read some random books on the shelves.
-I would do that… buuuut I kind of hate that invisible walkway area, and I am in no great rush to do that again.
-Maybe later?
+One book is an allusion to the final dungeon, and the other is Marivel’s Diary… which is entirely blank.
+Boo.

 But for now, we’re going to hop back in our hovercraft and hover over to a previous area.